tfeb/star/README.md

 - if `from` is given this is where the iteration starts;
 - if `after` is given it starts at `(+ from by)`.

-Exactly one of `to` and `before` must be given:
+At most one of `to` and `before` must be given:

 - if `to` is given the iteration may reach this value but will not exceed it;
-- if `before` is given the iteration stops before this value.
+- if `before` is given the iteration stops before this value;

-If given their value can either be a real number or `*`, meaning 'go on for ever'.
+- if neither is given the iteration is unbounded.

 `by` is the step.
 It is defaulted from the start (`from` or `after`) and end (`to` or `before`) limits: if the end is above or equal to the start it defaults to 1, and if it is below it it defaults to -1.
-If the end is `*` then it defaults to 1.
+If the iteration is unbounded it defaults to 1.
 The defaults are all coerced to the appropriate type.

 `type` is the type.